aeternity/protocol/epoch/api/channels_api_usage.md

 ##### Trigger a deposit

-The depositor sends a websocket message containing the desired change
+The depositor sends a WebSocket message containing the desired change
 ```
 {'action': 'deposit',
  'payload': {